On this page

 Preparation

-The first step in delivering your SCIM integration is preparing a SCIM-compliant API server to host your SCIM service.
+The first step in delivering your SCIM integration is building a SCIM-compliant API server to host your SCIM service.

-If your service already supports the SCIM protocol, it is important that you review the Okta SCIM reference documentation to understand the specifics of how Okta implements the SCIM protocol:
+If your service already supports the SCIM protocol, you should still review the Okta SCIM reference (opens new window) documentation.
+The SCIM reference helps you to understand how Okta implements the SCIM protocol.

-If you haven't yet implemented SCIM, Okta recommends that you use Version 2.0 of the SCIM protocol.
+If you haven't yet implemented SCIM, Okta recommends that you use version 2.0 of the SCIM protocol (opens new window).

 Features